 The challenge for us, as lovers of Israel, is to not be complicit in attacks against Israel through apathy and silence.
 We all know the mantra about what happens when good people do nothing, but how often are we seeking and embracing causes worth fighting for?
 The nation of Israel will continue to endure, but at what price?
 How many Jews will die before we say “enough!”?

 When the antisemites of Esther’s time came to destroy the Jewish people, they came up against Gentiles who “...helped the Jews, because the fear of Mordecai fell upon them.”
 I don’t think fear is, or should be, our primary motivator for supporting Israel today.

 What my family has seen instead as we share about Judea and Samaria to people around the United States, are friends of Israel motivated by faith and love.
 Faith in God’s promises and love for His chosen people and land.
 Our desire is to share about opportunities for you to express that faith and love in tangible ways.

 I like to take events like Purim as an opportunity to remind myself of what’s at stake.
 Many realize we are at a critical point in history; the differences between light and darkness, good and evil, have in many ways become more clear.
-Today, let us be the Esthers, Mordechais, and God fearers who join with the Jewish people and courageously resist evil.
+Today, let us be the Esthers, Mordechais, and other God-fearers who join with the Jewish people to courageously resist evil.

 With the Jewish people back in their own land, we can do so much more than just take a stand against evil.
 We can stand for and support what’s good and beautiful!
 Encourage and invest in the faithful Jews restoring and building Judea and Samaria so Israel can continue fulfilling its destiny as a light to the nations!
 Happy Purim!